findsimilar/find-similar/README.md

 Development
 --------
-* algorithm - this is the main package to install and use
+* find_similar - this is the main package to install and use
 * analytics - help functions to improve the main algorithm
 * lab - python scripts to research

-Lab
+## Lab
----

 You can run any useful script from lab package
 ```bash
 cd lab